YENTL – “YENTL”

 2. Jupiter – The Apex of a Kite

-3. Mars – The Handle of a Fan
+3. Mars – The Handle of a Bucket Pattern

 Neptune in the 10th house is the most elevated planet in this horoscope.
 Any planetary placement in this domicile is usually the most visible upon one’s first glance at a chart, and rightfully so, as it emphasizes one’s highest place in society, her profession, and reputation.
-Neptune represents illlusion, dreams, fantasies (as in film, advertising, fashion), inspiration, healing (counseling, helping professions, volunteer work, charities, rescues), and creativity and artistry (dance, photography, painting) on the public and professional levels.
-But it also reflects deceit, lies, and overidealization.
-Therefore, Neptune in the 10th house, can be expressed through one or more of the careers mentioned above, but it can also be manifested in public scandals, disillusionment, betrayal, and disappearance from the public eye.
+Neptune represents illusion, dreams, fantasies (as in film, advertising, fashion), inspiration, healing (as in counseling, the helping professions, volunteer work, charities, rescues), and creativity and artistry (as in filmmaking, dance, photography, painting) on the public and professional levels.
+But it also reflects deceit, lies, and over-idealization.
+Therefore, Neptune in the 10th house can be expressed through one or more of the careers mentioned above, but may also point to public scandals, disillusionment, betrayal, and disappearance from the public eye.

-Neptune is not only the most elevated planet in Yentl’s nativity – conjunct the MC – but is also semi square the Sun – urging her to put a veil on her true identity, conceal who she really is, withdraw from the world, and ignore boundaries – and square the ASC, which is manifested in the woman’s false personal portrayal and camouflaging her true persona, as well as in an evasive behavior toward her immediate environment.
-Neptune’s prominence in this chart emphasizes the 12th house Stellium, as well as Uranus, the ruler of the chart in the 12th house, and Saturn, the ruler of the 12th in the 12th.
+Neptune is not only the most elevated planet in Yentl’s nativity – conjunct the MC – but it is also semi square the Sun – urging her to put a veil on her true identity, conceal who she really is, withdraw from the world, and ignore boundaries – and square the ASC, which is manifested in the woman’s false personal portrayal and camouflaging her true persona, as well as in an evasive behavior toward her immediate environment.
+Neptune’s prominence in this chart emphasizes the 12th house Stellium (Neptune is the ruler of the 12th in the natural wheel), as well as Uranus and Saturn, the rulers of the chart in the 12th, and Saturn, the ruler of the 12th in the 12th.

 The formation of a Grand Trine exists in this horoscope between the Moon, Saturn, and Mars.
 This configuration is regarded as a highly harmonious and benevolent influence in the life of the native, but one that is also dormant: Although the energy is flowing, it is not really motivated to act, creating a passive individual, who is happy with what life has given her without any desire to improve upon that harmonious energy.
 The three separate trines of which this configuration consists simply offer a relaxed inner state through their element and take away any struggles or friction in this regard.
 A Grand Trine in any element in its most simplistic form offers great potential, but not much drive to execute it.

 An Air Grand Trine represents an individual whose mental faculties work at full force.
 One is curious, extremely eager to learn, constantly gathers information and exchanges her knowledge, and is mentally insightful, open-minded and objective.
-One’s reality is simply created in and is perceived through the mind.
-Yentl’s Grand Trine (Moon in Libra in the 9th trine Saturn in Aquarius in the 12th trine Mars in Gemini in the 5th) expresses, in one of its manifestations, a flowing (trines) communication (Gemini), through a hidden (12th house) partnership (Libra) with her father (Saturn, and Mars, the co-ruler of the MC); one that had been ongoing throughout the woman’s life until his passing.
-When (at least) one of the planets in this pattern is in opposition with another planet, friction is created and forces the potential within the Grand Trine to activate itself in the world.
+One’s reality is simply created in and perceived through the mind.
+Yentl’s Grand Trine (Moon in Libra in the 9th trine Saturn in Aquarius in the 12th trine Mars in Gemini in the 5th) expresses, in one of its manifestations, flowing (trines) communication (Gemini), through a hidden (12th house) partnership (Libra) with her father (Saturn); one that had been ongoing throughout the woman’s life until his passing.
+When (at least) one of the planets in this pattern is in opposition with another planet, friction is created and forces the potentials within the Grand Trine to activate themselves in the world.
 When this occurs through a Transit and/or Progression, this effect is rather temporary.
 However, when this opposition is existent in the actual natal chart, the activation keeps recurring throughout one’s lifetime.
 This opposition creates the Kite Configuration, and in Yentl’s horoscope it is shown through Jupiter’s opposition to Mars: Jupiter is the Apex of this Kite and as such, holds extreme power within it.

-Jupiter in Sagittarius is Dignified in its own sign and hence extremely strong in it effects, in positive ways (jovial, enthusiastic, optimistic), or not so much (overly confident, idealistic, and excessive).
+Jupiter in Sagittarius is Dignified in its own sign and hence extremely strong in its effects, in positive ways (jovial, enthusiastic, optimistic), or not so much (overly confident, idealistic, and excessive).
 Jupiter in the 11th house has high ideals, feels comfortable in group situations and contributes its beliefs on a large scale and/or to society.
-Associations with religious congregations as it is expressed here could be one of Jupiter’s manifestations in the life when in this domain.
-As a part of a Sagittarius Stellium, Jupiter highly emphasizes the expressions of this sign and adds to the Sagittarius Sun’s core being.
+Associations with a religious congregation, as it is expressed here, could be one of Jupiter’s manifestations in the life when in this domain.
+As it is part of a Sagittarius Stellium, Jupiter highly emphasizes the expressions of this sign and adds to the Sagittarius Sun’s core being.
 (Jupiter would have taken away from the Sun’s expression or add its own energy to it if the Sun were posited in another sign altogether.
 But here it simply feeds the Sun and exaggerates the expressions of its sign.)

-The top part of this horoscope – the Southern Hemisphere – contains all but one planet within 120° (126°, to be exact, which is within orb), creating a trine from one end of the wedge to the other.
+The top part of this horoscope – the Southern Hemisphere – contains all but one planet within 126°.
 Mars in Gemini in the 5th house is totally separated from this grouping and acts as its handle.
-Not only that, it is in exact opposition to its midpoint (6° Sagittarius), very close to Jupiter.
-Therefore, this singleton planet – Mars – is activating the wedge.
+It is also in exact opposition to its midpoint, at 6° Sagittarius, very close to Jupiter.
+This singleton planet – Mars – is activating the wedge.

 Mars represents masculinity, independent action, assertiveness, and courage, but also impulsiveness, conflicts, and aggression.
-Mars in Gemini is very sharp, alert and quick-minded.
+Mars in Gemini is very sharp, alert, and quick-tongued.
 It is interested in many subjects and stores a lot of information within it.
 Gemini is a very cerebral sign position for the planet of action, and one tends to act on her thoughts and ideas without thinking too much of the end results, while possibly even losing focus at some point and not finishing what was started.
-(In the end, Yentl abondones everything and relocates.)
-As the Handle of the Fan in this chart, Mars obviously points to Yentl’s impulsive decision to change her feminine looks in secret and join an all-male educational and religious congregation.
-Mars is the driver of this chart, and its expressions will always lead the native in her life path to satisfy the needs expressed by the fan.
-The native’s life period shown in the movie presents but only one manifestation of this Handle Planet’s behavior.
+(In the end, Yentl abandons everything and relocates.)
+As the Handle of a Bucket Pattern (all planets but one are very close together, while the singleton planet is in opposition to the others), Mars obviously points to Yentl’s impulsive decision to change her feminine looks in secret and join an all-male religious congregation.
+Mars is the driver of this chart, and its expressions will always lead the native in her life path to satisfy the needs expressed by this pattern.
+The native’s life period shown in the movie presents but only one manifestation of this Planet’s behavior.

-A hard aspect between the Moon and Venus in a female’s chart points to issues between her emotional needs vs. the way she relates to her femininity and expresses herself as a woman: Having a strong need to expand her education (Moon in the 9th) and doing whatever is necessary in order to be able to express this need in the restrictive environment in which she lives, like concealing her femininity, is quite a good example of Venus’ hard aspect with the Moon, in combination with the two outer planets mentioned above.
-(Complications reflecting issues between the mother and the lover both in men and women’s lives are also possible manifestations.)
+A hard aspect between the Moon and Venus in a female’s chart points to issues between her emotional needs vs. the way she relates to her femininity and expresses herself as a woman, among other things: Having a strong need to expand her education (Moon in the 9th) and doing whatever is necessary in order to be able to express this need in the restrictive environment in which she lives – like concealing her femininity – is quite a good example of Venus’ hard aspect with the Moon, in combination with the two outer planets mentioned above.

 Yentl’s horoscope is extremely dynamic.
-Had an individual with this chart come to a reading, I would know to expect a very talkative individual (Sagittarius, Gemini, Libra), but one who may also have a secret or two that would certainly satisfy my own Mars in Gemini’s curious bone. 🙂 (‘Those people’ tend to take over the reading, so the astrologer must have control and interject in order to give his/her professional point of views once in a while.)
+Had an individual with this chart come to a reading, I would know to expect a very talkative person (Sagittarius, Gemini, Libra, Grand Air Trine), but one who may also have a secret or two that would certainly satisfy my own Mars in Gemini’s curious bone. 🙂 (‘Those people’ tend to take over the reading, so the astrologer must have control and interject in order to give his/her professional point of views once in a while.)

 Bibliography: